Pyrrha-Platform/Pyrrha/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/static/v1?label=Slack&message=%23prometeo-pyrrha&color=blue)](https://callforcode.org/slack)

+> [!NOTE]
+> Pyrrha is currently undergoing substantial upgrades to ensure all of its dependencies and integrations are up to date.

 [Prometeo Solutions S.L.](https://prometeoplatform.com/) created **_Prometeo_** as a [Call for Code submission](https://developer.ibm.com/callforcode/solutions/prometeo/) that won the top prize in the Global Challenge.
 In 2021, **_Pyrrha_** was contributed to the Linux Foundation as the open source core of Prometeo in order share the technology and provide a way for others to improve it for the benefit of all.

 [The Pyrrha mission](Pyrrha-Technical-Charter-July-2021.pdf) is to help protect firefighters from the immediate and long-term health impacts from the smoke and toxins they inhale by providing real-time information on exposure and by calculating longer-term averages.
 The project uses custom devices, smartphone and smartwatch apps, data science, and a dashboard to provide decision-making insight and information.